sqltechhead/sqltechhead.github.io/_posts/Python/2022-10-11-HomebrewingAndTkinterInPython.md

 ---
-title: Homebrewing and Tkinter in Pythong
+title: Homebrewing and Tkinter in Python
 date: 2022-10-11 19:00:00 +0000
 categories: [Python]
 ---